kjw3898/TwitchChatUserFilter/README.md

 ## Known issues

-- Settings are not yet implemented
+- Settings are not yet implemented and filters cannot be configured
 - Only the first visited chat will be filtered; A reload is required after navigating to another stream

 ## Notes